jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 ```
 git pull
 ```
-* Quick note: if you clone this repository using github desktop it will be easier to track updates and pulling, choose your desired way to do this.
+* Quick note: if you clone this repository by using github desktop it will be easier to track updates and pulling, choose your desired way to do this.

 Version 1.03:
 * Blackwell fix detaching text encoder after quantization.